Hopf-Galois module structure of degree p extensions of p-adic fields

 \section{Abstract}

 Let $p$ be an odd prime number.
-For a degree $p$ extension of $p$-adic fields $L/K$, we give a complete characterization of the condition that the ring of integers $\mathcal{O}_L$ is free as a module over its associated order in the unique Hopf-Galois structure on $L/K$.
+For a degree $p$ extension of $p$-adic fields $L/K$, we give a complete characterization of the condition for the ring of integers $\mathcal{O}_L$ to be free as a module over its associated order in the unique Hopf-Galois structure on $L/K$.